Immersive Yoga & Meditation

 A Living Tradition

-In today’s video, we take time to explain this dynamic in more detail, helping you understand both the spirit of the relationship and the expectations surrounding it.
-For some, this is an extraordinary opportunity.
-For others, it may simply not resonate—and that’s okay.
+In this video, we take time to explain the student-Guru dynamic in more detail, helping you understand both the spirit of the relationship and the expectations surrounding it.
+For some, this will be an extraordinary opportunity.
+For others, it simply wont not resonate—and that’s okay.
 As always, we present what we have to give, and trust you to discern whether it feels like the right fit for you.

 Ashram Guidelines